ansible/ansible-lint/src/ansiblelint/rules/no_changed_when.md

 [shell] and [command] modules, which run arbitrary commands.

-One very common workaround is to use a boolean value like `changed_when: false` but you can also use any expressions, including ones that use the registered result of a task, like in our example below.
+One very common workaround is to use a boolean value like `changed_when: false` if the task never changes anything or `changed_when: true` if it always changes something, but you can also use any expressions, including ones that use the registered result of a task, like in our example below.

 ## Problematic Code